How your body language can affect the interview process

 Demonstrate that you are interested throughout the interview by nodding your head while listening.
 This shows you are engaged and that you understand what has been said.
 However, as with everything, excessive nodding can be off putting.

 Finally, smile and enjoy the process.
 While job interviews are daunting, you could be working alongside these people one day.
 Use this opportunity to get a feel for the company and consider whether you would be the right fit there.
+If you are nervous before your interview, check out our interview preparation guidelines!

 For more information on body language, check out this Ted Talk by Amy Cuddy, Social Psychologist.